+Yes, home office setup is essential.
 Many of us are working from home for the foreseeable future, which necessitates setting up a home office for long-term remote work.

 Make Sure to Get Equipment or Software You Might Need

-Next, you’ll need to get equipment and software you may need to facilitate remote work.
+Home office setup needs some steps to make.
+You’ll need to get equipment and software you may need to facilitate remote work.
 Some of this you may already have on your computer, especially if your office has lent you a work laptop with all the required software installed off the bat.

 However, here are some other ideas: